andregn26/GrooveGenius/README.md

 ## Future Improvements

-Playlistify is an evolving project, and here are some future improvements in the pipeline:
+GeniusGroove is an evolving project, and here are some future improvements in the pipeline:

 ### Immediate Features to Work On